Santosh-Gupta/Research2Vec/README.md

 I would like to tune hyperparameters based on the feedback I get, for example trying to get particular papers in the top results of other particular papers.

 When I get more computational resources, I would like to include more papers in more scientific areas.
 Right now I have 1,666,577 papers in Computer Science, which is just a fraction of the total number of papers I have availible.
-It's just that if I include more, Google Colab will crash because it runs out of RAM.
+But if I included more, Google Colab will crash because it runs out of RAM.
 The Semantic Scholar Corpus has over 39 million papers in CS, nueroscience, and biomedical sciences.

 Also with just the 1,666,577 papers, the max embedding size I can use is 80, where as most uses of embedding represenation of embeddings have found to have an optimal length of 200-300.